cwoodruff/book-network-programming-csharp/Chapter14/chapter14.md

 As powerful as WebHooks are, their open nature prioritizes security.
 A WebHook endpoint is an open door to your application, receiving incoming HTTP requests from external sources.
 This door can become a vulnerability without proper safeguards, exposing your system to threats like spoofing, tampering, and replay attacks.
 However, by securing WebHooks, you ensure that only trusted sources can trigger actions in your application, preserving data integrity and system reliability.
 This reassures you of the value of this topic and the benefits it can bring to your system.

 This section will delve into the critical measures to secure WebHooks, from validating sender authenticity to encrypting sensitive data and mitigating replay attacks.
-With the powerful tools provided by .NET 8 and C# 12, you’ll be equipped to implement robust defenses that protect your endpoints without compromising performance or flexibility.
+With the powerful tools provided by .NET and C#, you’ll be equipped to implement robust defenses that protect your endpoints without compromising performance or flexibility.
 These tools empower you to make security an integral part of your WebHook strategy, turning that open door into a secure, efficient gateway.

 ### Signed, Sealed, Delivered: Verifying Payloads